hapi-robo/temi-guide/docs/source/basics/03_kiosk-mode.rst

   temi's ActionBar.

 At this time, this feature cannot be removed or locked for standard off-the-shelf Android apps.
 However, it is possible to remove the ActionBar for custom Android applications that uses temi's SDK.
-For details, see :ref:`hide-actionbar-pull-down-bar`.
+For details, see :doc:`../developer/10_hide-actionbar`.